SE-Stuttgart/riot/README.md

 mvn generate-test-resources -Pmysql
 You can also do this along with your regular build when you fetched a new version from Git and want to compile and test it: mvn clean install -Pmysql

+## Localization
+All localized strings should be kept in "commons/src/main/resources/languages".
+The files created there should be named "xxx_yy.properties", where xxx is module/application domain that the strings inside belong to and yy is the locale code.
+When using Eclipse, it is important to use UTF-8-Encoding and a normal text editor (not the Eclipse visual GUI for properties files).

+These .properties files are accessible in the Server applications and other applications that use the commons project through the respective classes in de.uni_stuttgart.riot.i18n (located in the commons project).
+These can be used like regular resource bundles.